dotnet/AspNetCore.Docs/aspnetcore/fundamentals/middleware.md

 [!code-csharp[Main](middleware/sample/Chain/StartupMapWhen.cs?name=snippet1)]

-The following table shows the requests and responses from `http://localhost:1234` using the code above:
+The following table shows the requests and responses from `http://localhost:1234` using the previous code:

 | Request | Response |
 | --- | --- |